Abhishake63/abhishake.github.io/_posts/2024-02-05-ssh-commands.md

 ## 2. SSH with Keys

-Once you have generated your SSH keys, you can use them to authenticate with remote servers securely.
-This command illustrates how to specify a specific private key (**`-i`**) when connecting to a remote host using SSH.
+> To use a specific private key to connect to a server, use:
+>

 ```bash
 ssh -i mykeyfile user@host